Attendees

 Rapid Growth with Futures Forge's Powerful Pedagogy: Catalytic Learning

-The Career Accelerator is not designed to impart knowledge to you.
+The College Accelerator is not designed to impart knowledge to you.
 You can get this knowledge from a book or on YouTube.
 You will instead leave the College Accelerator with the skills and methods to continually refine your direction and plans.

 -